All download files including the archive files are now in a publicly accessible Google Storage Bucket. Downloads page links have been updated.

 Problems of nomenclature in human genetics were recognised as early as the 1960s and in 1979 full guidelines for human gene nomenclature were presented at the Edinburgh Human Genome Meeting (HGM).
 Since then we have continued to strike a compromise between the convenience and simplicity required for the everyday use of human gene nomenclature and the need for adequate definition of the concepts involved.

 The committee has grown from a single force (Dr Phyllis J. McAlpine) to a team of post-docs and bioinformaticians.
 For eleven years, from 1996-2007, the HGNC was chaired by Professor Sue Povey and based at University College London.
 In September 2007, when Professor Povey retired, Dr Elspeth Bruford became the project lead and relocated the HGNC to the EMBL European Bioinformatics Institute (EBI).
-When Dr Bruford joined the Haematology Department of the University of Cambridge in 2018 the HGNC became a joint project between the University and the EBI and in November 2023, the team moved to the Addenbrookes campus within the Cambridge Blood Donor Centre, controlled by the University of Cambridge.
+When Dr Bruford joined the Haematology Department of the University of Cambridge in 2018 the HGNC became a joint project between the University and the EBI and in November 2023, the team moved to the Addenbrooke’s campus in Cambridge.

 Organisation